Charlie Ware (Baker County, Georgia): July 4, 1961 shooting

-On July 4, 1961, Ware was at a barbecue at Ichauway Plantation, Hoggards Mill, Baker County, owned by Coco-Cola Board Chairman Robert W. Woodruff.
+On July 4, 1961, Ware was at a barbecue at Ichauway Plantation, Hoggards Mill, Baker County, owned by Coca-Cola Board Chairman Robert W. Woodruff.
 During the festivities, Ware allegedly flirted with the African-American mistress of the white overseer of the plantation.
 The overseer complained about this to his friend L. Warren Johnson, the white sheriff of Baker County.

 Sheriff Johnson that night went to the Ware home, where he beat his wife, Louise Ware, and forced Ware out of bed.
 Warren arrested him and handcuffed him, and forced Ware to recite the 23rd Psalm before driving him to the county jail.
 He then made a claim over the radio of an attempted knife attack — "[He's] coming on me with a knife.
 I'm going to shoot him!" — before shooting the handcuffed Ware four times.
 Ware was shot three times in the neck but survived.

 Ware was later indicted by a Baker County grand jury on charges of felonious assault.
 His lawyer, C. B. King, then filed a $100,000 civil suit in federal court, alleging that Johnson's story was preposterous and that he had shot Ware with no provocation.
 In the spring of 1963, the all-white jury deliberated for less than 90 minutes before exonerating the sheriff.
 Later, the black community successfully organized a boycott of a grocery store owned by one of the jurors, forcing him out of business.

 When Ware's criminal case was brought to trial in July 1963, additional charges of drunkenness on the part of Ware at both the barbecue and on a public highway were included.
 Ware was found guilty by the jury, but they recommended a lenient sentence.
 By the time of this trial, Donald L. Hallowell had also become one of Ware's lawyers.
 He used the trial to challenge the exclusion of African-Americans from serving on Baker County juries.